prisma/prisma/docs/faq.md

 ### Am I locked-in when using Lift?
 Is it easy to migrate off it?

 There's absolutely no lock-in with Lift.
-To stop using Lift, you can simply delete your [Prisma schema file](./prisma-schema-file.md), all existing migration folders on your file system and the `migrations` table in your database/schema.
+To stop using Lift, you can delete your [Prisma schema file](./prisma-schema-file.md), all existing migration folders on your file system and the `migrations` table in your database/schema.

 ### How do I see details about how Lift migrates my database schema?